Introducing Our Rant Against Confluent Inc.

 Sponsored

-Further, it is important to consider CFLT stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 10.76.CFLT’s price to book ratio for the most recent quarter was 7.77, resulting in an 3.27 price to cash per share for the period.
+It is also essential to consider CFLT stock ratios like the price-to-sales ratio, which is 10.71 for the last year.CFLT’s price to book ratio for the most recent quarter was 8.66, resulting in an 3.26 price to cash per share for the period.

 How does Confluent Inc. (CFLT) stock rate among analysts?
 Buy, sell, or hold?